 The options for mix-ins are endless, but here are a few favorites to try:

-- Cookie Pieces – Cookies of all kinds can be crushed up and added to vanilla ice cream.
-Homesteading Hack: Any cookies or brownies that become day old can be crumbled up and placed in a container in your freezer to use as a quick mix-in for your next batch of ice cream.
+- Cookie Pieces – You can add any kind of cookie crumbles to homemade ice cream.
+Homesteading Hack: Crumble day-old cookies or homemade brownies into an airtight container and store them in the freezer to use as a quick mix-in for your next batch of ice cream.

 - Candy – All sorts of crushed candy or baking chips (peanut butter, butterscotch or chocolate chip) taste wonderful in this recipe.